westbot657/DungeonEngine/Dungeons/emberhollow/emberhollow.md

 # Emberhollow
-- Mining town on the coast
+- Frozen Mining town on the coast

 - produce lots of weapons and armor, along with lots of stone that is used for construction.
 - local wizard will occasionally buy a collection of weapons/armor, enchant them, and re-sell them for more